 Priorities Were Shifting and Focus Was Evolving

 By now, was well into the mid-1990s, and the music scene was the polar opposite of what it was just five years prior.
-For guitar slingers like me with a dream of one day making it big, it seemed as though those plans blew away like vapor.
+For guitar slingers like me with a dream of one day making it big, it seemed as though those plans blew away like a vapor.
 The pop hits of the day, like “Tubthumping” and “Bitter Sweet Symphony,” didn’t even need guitar.
 And groups such as Limp Bizkit or Deftones that did have some bottom-heavy 6-string (or 7-string) action just…well…were kind of uninventive and boring to me.
-There was no fun or joy, let alone foster a climate friendly to innovative fretwork, in music anymore.
+There was no fun or joy, let alone foster a climate-friendly to innovative fretwork, in music anymore.

 Life lead me to eventually get work as a manager of a Subway before settling into a long, storied career in IT as a website developer.
 I jumped into a lousy marriage, but I was blessed with a couple of great sons from it.
-For the most part gave up on the dream of making it in the music industry.
+For the most part, I had given up on the dream of making it in the music industry.

-Sigh…”gave up on the dream.”
+Sigh…”had given up on the dream.”
 Although things are much different nowadays in the context of my relationship with Jesus Christ (and I know from where real fulfillment and identity comes), back then coming to this realization that I probably was never going to make it professionally walloped me in the gut.
 Yeah, it really hurt.
 I remember going to my dad and having a heart-to-heart with him about this and relaying to him how deeply depressed I felt.
 He suggested I move down to Nashville and try my hand at making it as a country session player.
-A move just wasn’t in the cards, so my accepted the fact that being a guitarist had shifted from “hopeful career” to “just a hobby.”
+A move just wasn’t in the cards, so I accepted the fact that being a guitarist had shifted from “hopeful career” to “just a hobby.”